 - HR professionals need to make highly complex decisions supported by large volumes of data – given that making these decisions typically requires considering a variety of inputs, using a cognitive system will speed up the process.

-According to the study, there are three areas in which these scenarios are present.
-Therefore, the cognitive computing should improve decision making in them: HR operations, talent development, and talent acquisition.
+According to the study, there are 3 areas in which these scenarios are present.
+Therefore, cognitive computing should improve decision making in them,

 So, What Now?

-About Author: This is a Guest Post from Lucy Benton. she is a marketing specialist, business consultant and helps people to turn their dreams into the profitable business.
+About Author: This is a Guest Post from Lucy Benton. she is a marketing specialist, business consultant and helps people to turn their dreams into a profitable business.
 Now she is writing for marketing and business resources.
-Also Lucy has her own blog ProWritingPartner where you can check her last publications.
-If you’re interested in working with Lucy , you can find her on FaceBook and Twitter.
+Also, Lucy has her own blog ProWritingPartner where you can check her last publications.
+If you’re interested in working with Lucy, you can find her on FaceBook and Twitter.